This comprehensive guide breaks down the 10 best cooking oils for the ketogenic diet and how to pick the best one for you.

 This ratio is necessary in order to get your body to a state of ketosis.
 However, not all fat is created equal.
 Just because something is fatty doesn’t mean it’s ideal for the ketogenic diet.

-Part of adding healthy fats to your keto diet include cooking with natural oils that contain saturated fats and monounsaturated fats and avoiding processed polyunsaturated fats (covered in the next article).
+Part of adding healthy fats to your keto diet includes cooking with natural oils that contain saturated fats and monounsaturated fats and avoiding processed polyunsaturated fats.

 Healthy natural oils are great for the heart, lower bad cholesterol, lower blood pressure, reduce insulin resistance and belly fat, and combats inflammation in the body.